RanIvgi/PoseCoach-Android/README.md

 **PoseCoach** is an Android mobile application that provides real-time exercise form analysis using the **Google MediaPipe Pose Landmarker** model.
 The app delivers instant feedback on your workout technique through advanced computer vision and machine learning, helping you improve form and prevent injuries.

 ### Key Features
-- Real-time pose detection
+- **Exercise with confidence** - Know your form is correct in real-time without a personal trainer
-- Instant form feedback with color-coded guidance
+- **Prevent injuries** - Get immediate corrections before bad form becomes a habit
-- Automatic rep counting
+- **Stay focused on your workout** - Automatic tracking lets you concentrate on performance, not counting
-- Session performance tracking
+- **Track your progress** - See measurable improvement across every workout session
-- Video analysis mode for pre-recorded workouts
+- **Perfect your technique anytime** - Analyze and improve form from recorded videos at your convenience

 ## App Features